What is a 401(k) and how does it work?

 What is a 401(k)?

-A 401(k) is a saving plan that you could be offered by a current or new employer.
+A 401(k) is a retirement savings plan that a current or new employer could offer you.

 Named after a section of the Internal Revenue Service’s (IRS) tax code, a 401(k) is a pot that you can choose to contribute to by setting aside a part of your paycheck.